-Applications for entry in September 2017 are now closed.
-If you have any questions about the programme, please email the Executive Programme Administrator, Laurence Horstman, at firstname.lastname@example.org.
+Applications for September 2018 entry are now open.
+If you have any questions about the programme, please email the Executive Programme administrator, Laurence Horstman, at firstname.lastname@example.org.

-For more information about the programme and the application process, please download our brochure.
+For more information about our programme, please download our 2017/18 brochure.

 Telephone: +44 (0) 20 7955 7326